crushton/acme_packet_parsecdr/README.md

 field

 ## Supported SBC Software and Record Types
+NOTE: Only FULL record output is supported, i.e. vsa-id-range must have all vsa's or be blank.
+Interim records are currently skipped due to complexities of determining the type of interim record.

 Acme Packet Net-Net C620 Start and Stop Records
 Acme Packet Net-Net C630 Start and Stop Records